jaredcnance/jaredcnance.github.io/src/__wip/leveling-up-your-dotnet-testing/index.md

 var item = new ShoppingCartItem {
     Name = Guid.NewGuid().ToString("N"),
     UnitCost = GetRandomDecimal(),
-    Quantity = GetRandomInteger(),
+    Count = GetRandomInteger(),
     CostType = GetRandomEnum<CostType>()
 };
 ```

 This is better because we alter the inputs to our system under test (SUT) on every test run.
-The problem with this is that you will have to write code that performs the generation of these random values
+However, the problem with this is that you will have to write code that performs the generation
-and you it will not be easily reproducible in the event of a failure
+of these random values and it will not be reproducible in the event of a failure
 (i.e. using `Guid` for strings is not going to do be reproducible).
 But, we can do better.